simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 #### Notable BLE Detections in Depth

 **Axon Body Camera (+5)**: Axon (formerly TASER International) manufactures the most widely deployed body camera systems for law enforcement in the United States.
-The OUI `00:25:df` is registered to Axon and appears in their wearable hardware.
-A single detection immediately reaches the Alert threshold.
+The OUI `00:25:df` is registered to Axon and appears in their wearable hardware. **A single detection immediately reaches the Alert threshold.**

 **Ray-Ban Meta Smart Glasses (+5)**: The Ray-Ban Meta collaboration produces consumer smart glasses capable of video and photo recording.
-The BLE service UUID `0xFD5F` is the characteristic advertisement used by these devices.
-Notably, these are a consumer product and may appear in crowded public spaces - any detection at this score level is worth awareness regardless of the wearer's intent.
+The BLE service UUID `0xFD5F` is the characteristic advertisement used by these devices. *Notably, these are a consumer product and may appear in crowded public spaces* - any detection at this score level is worth awareness regardless of the wearer's intent.

 **Card Skimmer Bluetooth Modules (+5)**: HC-03, HC-05, and HC-06 are cheap commodity Bluetooth serial modules frequently discovered in payment terminal overlays and ATM skimmer hardware.
-Detection uses exact device name matching against known module firmware default names.
-This is one of the more unusual detections in the suite.
+Detection uses exact device name matching against known module firmware default names. **A red alert here warrants immediate physical inspection of nearby payment terminals.**

-**Apple AirTag (+4)**: AirTags advertise using Apple's proprietary Nearby Interaction protocol.
+**Apple AirTag (+4)**: AirTags advertise using Apple's proprietary **Nearby Interaction** protocol.
 The detection targets the manufacturer-specific data header (`0x004C` = Apple) with the AirTag-specific subtypes (`0x12` for the standard advertisement, `0x1E` for the lost-item advertisement).
 Raw payload patterns provide redundant detection coverage.

-**OpenDroneID BLE (+4)**: The ASTM F3411 Remote ID standard (also adopted by FAA for commercial drones in the US) defines a broadcast protocol for drones to announce their identity and position.
-Eye Spy looks for the GATT service UUID `0xFFFA` (the designated Remote ID service) and the application code `0x0D` in AD service-data payloads.
-Any compliant commercial drone operating nearby will trigger this detection.
+**OpenDroneID BLE (+4)**: The **ASTM F3411 Remote ID** standard (also adopted by FAA for commercial drones in the US) defines a broadcast protocol for drones to announce their identity and position.
+Eye Spy looks for the GATT service UUID `0xFFFA` (the designated Remote ID service) and the application code `0x0D` in AD service-data payloads. *Any compliant commercial drone operating nearby will trigger this detection.*

 **Unknown Persistent Device (+2)**: This is the **follower detection** engine.
 Any BLE MAC not classified by the specific detections above is tracked.
 If the same unclassified MAC appears three or more times over five or more minutes, it scores.
-The device persistence tracker watches up to 50 unknown MACs simultaneously, with entries purged after 30 minutes of absence.
-This catches custom or modified trackers that don't match any known service UUID or manufacturer pattern.
+The device persistence tracker watches up to 50 unknown MACs simultaneously, with entries purged after 30 minutes of absence. **This catches custom or modified trackers that don't match any known service UUID or manufacturer pattern.**

 **iBeacon (+2)**: Apple's iBeacon format (`0x4C 0x00 0x02 0x15`) is used by retailers, airports, and stadiums to track device movement through physical spaces.
-The detection fires on the standard advertisement format regardless of UUID - targeting the deployment type, not any specific UUID.
-A hit here means you're likely in a location that is actively tracking Bluetooth device presence.
+The detection fires on the standard advertisement format regardless of UUID - targeting the deployment type, not any specific UUID. *A hit here means you're likely in a location that is actively tracking Bluetooth device presence.*

 ---